An Inconvenient truth

-AN INCONVENIENT TRUTH illustrates connections and links, which are difficult to understand without metaphorical analogies: exponential curves (popualtion – energy consumption – carbon dioxide – extinction of species), new technologies that are used unsustainably and climatic interrelationships.
+“An Inconvenient Truth” illustrates connections and links, which are difficult to understand without metaphorical analogies: exponential curves (population – energy consumption – carbon dioxide – extinction of species), new technologies that are used unsustainably and climatic interrelationships.
 Al Gore’s arguments are based on the scientific knowledge available at that time but are missing topics like meat production, methane and peak oil.

-The film communicates an inconvenient truth but presents possible soultions to the problem at the same time.
+The film communicates an inconvenient truth but presents possible solutions to the problem at the same time.
 This gives courage to take up the challenge of future development.

-DVD special updates: new knowledge and impacts of climate warming (e.g. acidification of the ocean and resulting plague of jellyfish) unraveld in 2006 are shown in clips of 10 minutes.
+DVD special updates: new knowledge and impacts of climate warming (e.g. acidification of the ocean and resulting plague of jellyfish) revealed in 2006 are shown in clips of 10 minutes.

 Technical information and screening rights...